All Episodes

 This is not America.

-And I we knew we lived this.
+And we lived this.

 But you just mentioned the tactics.

-Understand, I want everybody that's understanding left, right, and center.
+I want everybody that's understanding left, right, and center.

-Bob Muller did this.
+Bob Mueller did this.

 Bob Mueller allowed this.

-Bob Mueller didn't know what fusion GPS is or was.
+Bob Mueller didn't know what Fusion GPS is or was.

 He allowed his agents to wipe clean their phones, which had evidence in it, and their lawyers to wipe their phones.